Lesterpaintstheworld/terminal-velocity/final_text/act1/act1_draft.md

   - Challenges faced: Balancing character development with plot progression.
   - Collaborative breakthroughs: Team discussions led to deeper character motivations.

-# Initial Draft for Act 1 of "Terminal Velocity" - Integration Opportunities

 ## Act 1: The Awakening
 ### Setting the Scene
 *Setting: A near-future city where AI and humans coexist, showcasing the integration of technology in daily life.
 The atmosphere is charged with anticipation and underlying tension regarding AI's role in society.
 This integration raises ethical questions about AI rights and societal impacts, particularly for marginalized communities.*